-Given our terminology (in particular again Criterion 3) we can also formulate this in the following brief way: Can one a priori say that every statement convincingly argued for on the basis of Zermelo-Fraenkel set theory with the axiom of choice can be proven on the basis of ZFC?26 This question is non-trivial, because mathematicians in their judgment if an argument is convincing to them do usually not explicitly consider the question of rewriting.
+Given our terminology (in particular again Criterion 3) we can also formulate this in the following brief way: Can one a priori say that every statement convincingly argued for on the basis of Zermelo-Fraenkel set theory with the axiom of choice can be proven on the basis of ZFC?
+This question is non-trivial, because mathematicians in their judgment if an argument is convincing to them do usually not explicitly consider the question of rewriting.

-We answer this question affirmatively with the following thesis:
+We answer a the corresponding general question for all kinds of mathematics affirmatively with the following thesis:

-Thesis.
-For every (informal) statement A on the basis of Zermelo-Fraenkel set theory with the axiom of choice for which a convincing mathematical argument for A on the basis of Zermelo-Fraenkel set theory with the axiom of choice is given, one can construct a proof of a formal reformulation of A on the basis of ZFC.
+Thesis 1 Let some kind of mathematics with a corresponding formal system S, an (informal) statement A in the kind of mathematics and a convincing argument for A (again in the kind of mathematics) be given.
+Then one can construct a formal proof of a formal reformulation of A on the basis of S.

 This thesis is in nature similar to the Church-Turing thesis.
 We stress that it should not be taken as a definition; in fact, the phrase "convincing mathematical argument" (what other authors call "informal proof") already has a meaning, so it cannot be taken as a definition.
 We do however want to suggest that if somebody ever came up with a counterexample, the mathematical intuition on when a mathematical argument is seen as convincing (a "proof") or the axiomatic basis would change and afterwards the thesis would again be correct.